 Women and Gender Minorities in STEM (on hiatus)

 A discussion group for UMBC’s women and gender minorities in STEM.
 Each discussion will take place monthly and will be hosted by a different faculty member from the STEM disciplines focusing on a different topic related to women and gender minorities in STEM.
 This discussion-based program follows the Women’s Center Brave Space model to provide a welcoming environment and thoughtful community to engage in conversations focused on the experiences of women and other gender minority students studying in the STEM fields.
-Stay tuned to our myUMBC events page for discussion dates and times.
+This group is open to all individuals regardless of their sex, gender, race, ethnicity, or national origin.

 UMBC USG Students are invited and encouraged to attend any of these discussion group meetings (whether in-person or when offered virtually).